 My Academia profile can be accessed here.

-I currently lecture on the following courses: ‘Social Anthropology 1A: The Life Course’, ‘Keywords in South Asian Public Culture’ and ‘Fakes: The Anthropology of Counterfeit, Imitation and Disguise’.
-I previously taught ‘Consumption, Exchange, Technology: The Anthropology of Economic Processes’.
+I have taught on the following courses: ‘Social Anthropology 1A: The Life Course’, ‘Keywords in South Asian Public Culture’, ‘Fakes: The Anthropology of Counterfeit, Imitation and Disguise’ and ‘Consumption, Exchange, Technology: The Anthropology of Economic Processes’.
 Supervisees who have recently graduated with PhDs include Resto Cruz (‘Memories of Becoming: Kinship and the ascent to middle-classness in the Central Philippines’) and Michael Heneise (‘The Life and Landscape of Dreams: Personhood, Reversibility and Resistance among the Nagas in Northeast India’).
 I currently supervise John Hagstrom’s PhD on ‘African Humanism in Uganda: An Ethnographic Study’, Annabel Turner Saade’s on ‘Yoga and Globalisation in South India’ and Cathy Fournier’s on ‘Knowledge Innovation or Appropriation?
 The Integration of Indigenous Knowledge Systems into Western Science and Technology’.

-I also supervise Stephanie Sodero’s postdoctoral project on ‘Circulating Blood: Medical Supply Chains and Infrastructure Disruption’, and Nicole Rigillo’s postdoctoral project on ‘Open Sourced Governance: An Ethnography of Citizen Engagement on Online Platforms in Bangalore’.
-I previously worked with Heid Jerstad on her ESRC/GCRF postdoctoral project on weather and infrastructure in north India and beyond.
+I also supervise Stephanie Sodero’s postdoctoral project on ‘Circulating Blood: Medical Supply Chains and Infrastructure Disruption’.
+I previously worked with Heid Jerstad on her ESRC/GCRF postdoctoral project on weather and infrastructure in north India and beyond and Nicole Rigillo on her postdoctoral project on ‘Open Sourced Governance: An Ethnography of Citizen Engagement on Online Platforms in Bangalore’.

-· NEW.
-2019.
+· 2019.
 Hematologies: The Political Life of Blood in India.
 Cornell U. P. (with Dwaipayan Banerjee).

 · 2009.
 Veins of Devotion: Blood Donation and Religious Experience in North India.
 Rutgers U. P. / Routledge India.